Section 179 Tax Deduction

 Designed to encourage business owners to invest in equipment or technology, the IRS Section 179 tax deduction can result in significant savings for your dental business.
-And now, the deduction has been extended permanently, until further notice, allowing you to deduct up to $500,000 in qualifying expenses annually during the first year of ownership.
+This provision allows you to deduct up to $1,000,000 in qualifying expenses annually during the first year of ownership.
 Now, you can invest with greater confidence – calculate your projected savings below.

 Section 179 Calculator

 Curious how this offer might help your specific equipment purchase?
-Plug in your purchase price to see just how the tax code will benefit you.
+Plug in your purchase price to see just how the tax code might benefit you.

 Explore Your Options